twilio/twilio-go/twilio/rest/pricing/v2/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a FetchVoiceNumberParams struct
+Other parameters are passed through a pointer to a FetchVoiceNumberParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **OriginationNumber** | **string** | The origination phone number, in [E.164](https://www.twilio.com/docs/glossary/what-e164) format, for which to fetch the origin-based voice pricing information.
 E.164 format consists of a + followed by the country code and subscriber number.

 ### Return type